Apple aims to thwart NSO spyware with new iPhone ‘Lockdown Mode’

-For years, Israeli spyware firm the NSO Group’s software has been used to track government officials, journalists, and human rights activists, according to a consortium of journalists and Amnesty International.
-That’s despite the company’s assurances it only sells its spyware to the good guys—law enforcement agencies that use it to help catch criminals.
+For years, NSO Group’s software has been used to track government officials, journalists, and human rights activists, according to a consortium of journalists and Amnesty International.
+That’s despite the Israeli spyware firm’s assurances it only sells its spyware to the good guys—law enforcement agencies that use it to help catch criminals.

 The spyware, called Pegasus, is complex.
 In short, it operates by taking advantage of zero-day, zero-click exploits on iPhones and Android phones.
-Zero-day exploits are exploits that are not known to the phone makers yet and which can often be installed on a target’s phone remotely via a simple text message or other sent link, no user interaction required (thus “zero-click”).
-Once Pegasus is installed, virtually everything a target does on a phone can be accessed and monitored by the NSO customer targeting the user.
+Zero-day exploits are exploits that are not known to the phone makers yet, and which often can be installed remotely on a target’s phone via a simple text message or other sent link, no user interaction required (thus, “zero-click”).
+Once Pegasus is installed, virtually everything a target does on the phone can be accessed and monitored by the NSO customer targeting the user.

 NSO’s Pegasus spyware has been called a threat to democracy.
-Its use in targeting journalists and human rights activists is one of the reasons why Apple has filed a lawsuit against the company, seeking to ban it from using Apple’s products and services.
+Its use in targeting journalists and human rights activists is one of the reasons Apple has filed a lawsuit against the company, seeking to ban it from using Apple’s products and services.
 That would make it much harder for NSO to find zero-day exploits on Apple devices.

 But Apple isn’t only counting on the courts in its battle against NSO Group, Pegasus, and spyware makers everywhere.
 The company has announced that it will soon launch a new feature on its iPhones, iPads, and Macs called “Lockdown Mode.”